lyh710/mac_in_win10/README.md

         For **System**:
             - Remove "Floppy" as we don't need it
-            -  More importantly, we shall allocate **no more than** half of the CPU we have in total, to maintain balanced performance between the host Windows 10 and the virtual Mac.
+            -  More importantly, we shall allocate **no more than** half of the "Processor" (CPU) we have in total, to maintain balanced performance between the host Windows 10 and the virtual Mac.

         - ![**Settings**display](imgs/6.png)

         Note to set the Display memory to **maximum**

         - ![**Settings**storage](imgs/7.png)

         Note to select the corresponding ISO image we have obtained.

         - ![**Settings**USB](imgs/8.png)

+- Click **OK** once above is all done, and **EXIT** from the VirtualBox completely.
+This is **important** before we proceed with the below steps.

 - Obtain the VirtualBox code for the macOS version we plan to install (search Google):
     - VirtualBox_Code_BigSur.txt